TheWongLife1/TheWongLife1.github.io/_example_posts/2018-12-01-what-the-heck-is-a-callback.md

 })
 ```

-- `T.get` simply means we are making a get request to Twitter
+- `T.get` simply means we're making a get request to Twitter
-- There are three parameters in this request: `‘search/tweets’`, which is the route of our request, `params` which are our search parameters, and then an anonymous function which is our callback.
+- There are 3 parameters in this request: `‘search/tweets’`, which is the route of our request, `params` which are our search parameters, & then an anonymous function which is our callback.

 A callback is important here because we need to wait for a response from the server before we can move forward in our code.
 We don’t know if our API request is going to be successful or not so after sending our parameters to search/tweets via a get request, we wait.
 Once Twitter responds, our callback function is invoked.
-Twitter will either send an `err` (error) object or a `response` object back to us.
-In our callback function we can use an `if()` statement to determine if our request was successful or not, and then act upon the new data accordingly.
+Twitter will either send an `err` (Error) object or a `response` object back to us.
+In our callback function we can use an `if()` statement to determine if our request was successful or not, & then act upon the new data accordingly.